 The friend lost her job, and she lost her friend.

-The other day at a conference, I heard Seth Godin give this advice to an auditorium of leaders:
+The other day at a conference, I heard speaker and author Seth Godin give this advice to an auditorium of leaders:

 The question was: “How do I innovate within a bureaucracy?”

-Godin’s summation was that your situation probably isn’t as terrible as you’re making it out to be.
-You may not have the freedom to do whatever you want to do, but you have the freedom to do something.
+Godin’s summation was simple: Your situation isn’t as bad as you think.
+You may not have the freedom to do whatever you want, but you can do something.
+So start there.

-Is it your boss, or is it fear?
+- Is it your boss… or your fear?

-Write honestly.
-Write from the heart, your heart.
+Write honestly and from the heart, your heart.
 No one else can do that.
-Above all else, be true.

-How have you seen telling the truth in your own life?
+How have you seen the benefit of telling the truth in your own life?
 Share in the comments.